-The site abuts the A6, a turnpike road introduced nearly two centuries ago.
+As previously described, the site abuts the A6, a turnpike road introduced nearly two centuries ago.
 The A6 road is one of the key transport routes developed along the Derwent Valley and is a key attribute of the World Heritage Site.
 Furthermore, the former turnpike road, and its associated structures are included on the Historic Environment Record (HER), for Derbyshire, for its historic significance and its origins as a private turnpike created by Richard Arkwright.